Euro zone bond yields hit one-month high as investors eye more rate hikes

 According to pricing in derivatives markets, traders think there's a roughly 62% chance of a 25 bps rate hike at the next ECB meeting in May, and a 38% chance of 50 bps.

-They expect rates to rise to around 3.8% by November, the highest terminal peak priced in since March 10.
+They expect rates to rise to just below 3.8% by November.
 As banks wobbled in mid-to-late March, traders expected rates to peak at around 3%.

 The race to raise rateshttps://tmsnrt.rs/3U8p0G6